-On IndependentTraveler.com's Facebook page, Pam Kreher Powroznik posted about the worst mistake she made when planning a trip: "Spending $100 on the Paris Visitor Pass and then realizing the only thing we'd use it for was climbing to the top of the Arc de Triomphe -- which we chose not to do!
+On IndependentTraveler.com's Facebook page, Pam Kreher Powroznik posted about the worst mistake she once made when planning a trip: "Spending $100 on the Paris Visitor Pass and then realizing the only thing we'd use it for was climbing to the top of the Arc de Triomphe -- which we chose not to do!
 Good thing we had that 'Whoops Factor' built into our budget."

 Beware of discounted tickets or passes that you may not actually use.
 Also beware of discounts or special offers for hotels, cruises or packages that you probably wouldn't book in the first place, or that exceed your budget even with that percentage off or a free night's stay.
 Sure, it feels like you're getting more value for your money if you're paying less than the original price for accommodations.
 But if you're still paying more than you would at a comparable, cheaper place, what's the point?

 If you're dropping several thousand dollars on your vacation, I don't blame you for wanting to get your money's worth by stuffing an extensive schedule of sightseeing into your itinerary.
 But it's key to leave plenty of room for the unexpected in your trip, whether it's a missed connection in Chicago or a broken-down bus in Costa Rica.
 (It's also smart to leave some space for spontaneous adventure.
 You could come across a fantastic deserted beach or undiscovered locals-only cafe when you least expect it.)